Regenerative design: In the built environment

+The artist and designer Michael Singer, working with his studio and collaborators, has contributed to regenerative design through a series of built projects on land and in aquatic environments.
+His Living Dock (2009) in West Palm Beach, Florida incorporates red mangrove planters and a floating oyster bed constructed from recycled oyster shell, and complements his nearby South Cove Regeneration Project, which includes constructed mangrove islands, oyster beds, and seagrass habitats.
+These projects employ ecological processes to support the regeneration of degraded benthic conditions in an urban waterfront setting.
+Singer also collaborated with Behnisch & Partner on the Alterra Atria Gardens (1998) at Wageningen Environmental Research in the Netherlands, a project integrating biologically based water treatment systems into the building and landscape design.
+Another project, the Sculptural Biofiltration Wall for the Seminole Tribe of Florida, utilizes solar power with biological and mechanical filtration systems to treat 150,000 gallons of water daily.
+These projects have been cited as examples of integrating ecological systems into built environments to support regenerative outcomes.

 The Living Building Challenge (LBC) is recognized as the most progressive green building standard that can be applied to any building type around the world.
 The goal is to create Living Buildings that incorporate regenerative design solutions that actually improve the local environment rather than simply reducing harm.
 LBC was created by Jason F. McLennan and administered by the non-profit International Living Future Institute (ILFI), a global network dedicated to creating a healthy future for all.
 In addition to the Living Building Challenge, ILFI runs the Living Community Challenge, Living Product Challenge, Net Zero Energy Certification, the Cascadia Green Building Council, Ecotone Publishing, Declare, JUST and other leading-edge programs.

 "What if every single act of design and construction made the world a better place?" — The Living Building Challenge (LBC).

+John Todd further advanced regenerative design through the development of “living machines”, systems that use ecological processes and organisms to treat and purify water.

 Regenerative Cultures

 Regenerative design advocate and author Daniel Christian Wahl argues that regenerative design is about sustaining "the underlying pattern of health, resilience and adaptability that maintain this planet in a condition where life as a whole can flourish."
 In his book, Designing Regenerative Cultures, he argues that regeneration is not simply a technical, economic, ecological or social shift, but has to go hand-in-hand with an underlying shift in the way we think about ourselves, our relationships with each other and with life as a whole.